-GCWS offers interdisciplinary, team-taught seminars to students enrolled in graduate programs at our member institutions.
+GCWS offers interdisciplinary, team-taught graduate-level seminars to students enrolled in graduate programs at our member institutions.
 Our faculty explicitly integrate gender analysis with issues of class, race, culture, ethnicity, and sexualities, and consider the practical implications of feminist theory.
 Courses are designed to open paths to the creation of new knowledge and provide intellectual support for students pursuing feminist work within the framework of traditional disciplines.

 “I’ve enjoyed being in a class of people with very different perspectives but who all shared an interest in and commitment to feminist research.”

 - GCWS student